ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    the cumulative size of the incremental updates available from that version onward and compare it to the size of the complete resource snapshot.
-If the snapshot is bigger, the server should recommend the first incremental update edge starting from client's tagged version.
-Else, the server should recommend the latest snapshot edge.
+If the snapshot is bigger, the server should recommend the first incremental update edge starting from the client's tagged version.
+Otherwise, the server should recommend the latest snapshot edge.

    The heartbeat-interval field contains the interval length of the heartbeat.